-Though it may seem unusual for American Banker to spotlight a credit union executive for his lifetime of work, Dawson’s impact on the financial services industry — for both banks and credit unions — can’t be ignored.
+Dawson was recently recognized by American Banker, Credit Union Journal's sister publication, for the outsized impact he has had on the financial services industry — both banks and credit unions.
 In 14 years, he helped transform Navy Federal into a credit union behemoth that is feared among community bankers as much, and sometimes even more, as the biggest banks.
 In the process, he modernized the credit union.
 It is revered by its customers and regardless of its tax-exempt status, it would still easily rank as one of the most successful financial institutions in the country.

 When Dawson became Navy Federal’s CEO, in 2004, it was relatively big and profitable, but it faced serious challenges, including major customer service issues.

 After serving in the Navy for 34 years, Dawson took the job with an ambitious expansion plan in mind.
 For starters, he wanted to widen the field of membership to include Army and Air Force retirees as well as active-duty personnel.

 It was a bold suggestion, but at the meeting with his executive leadership team, it did not go over well.

 “There was no eye contact around the room when I was talking about expanding our membership to the Army and the Air Force,” Dawson said.
 Finally, "John Peden, who was the No. 2 guy at the time, spoke up and said, ‘Cutler, it’s hard for them to think about expanding the membership when they can’t adequately serve the members they have.’ ”